Arkensor/DayZ-CommunityFramework/docs/NetworkedVariables/index.md

 ## Registering Variables

 Variables are registered using the `Register` method.
 Pass in the name of the variable for the first parameter.
 Variables within variables can also be registered, delimited by a period (`.`) with a maximum depth of 3.
-Do not Register a `Class` as the behaviour may lead to unexpected results.
+Do not register a variable of `Class` type as that will result in a error.
 Instead make use of individually registering variables.

 ## Sending and Recieving Changes